graphql-devise/graphql_devise/README.md

          :confirmable

   # including after calling the `devise` method is important.
-  # include DeviseTokenAuth::Concerns::User # is also valid (generator includes this one).
   include GraphqlDevise::Concerns::Model
 end
 ```

 The install generator can do this for you if you specify the `user_class` option.
 See [Installation](#installation) for details.
-The generator will include a different module in your model, `DeviseTokenAuth::Concerns::User` which is also correct,
-we just made an alias on our namespace for consistency and possible extension.
-Generators have to be updated to generate our module.

 ### Customizing Email Templates
 The approach of this gem is a bit different from DeviseTokenAuth.
 We have placed our templates in `app/views/graphql_devise/mailer`,